-This course develops an understanding of the policymaking process that results in a wide array of policies affecting our daily lives.
+This course will focus on the policymaking process that results in a wide array of policies affecting our daily lives.
 A major focus will be the impact that both citizens and elected officials have on how policies are developed, funded, implemented and evaluated.
+(3 credits)

 Student Learning Outcomes (SLOs)